-If you're looking for a nice plant for the background of your planted aquarium, you will like this species.
-Thanks to its ornamental leaves, will be a cherry on top in the underwater ecosystem.
+If you’re looking for a nice plant for the background of your planted aquarium, you will like this species.
+Thanks to its ornamental leaves, will be a cherry on top of the underwater ecosystem.

 Limnophila aromatica is one of the nicest plants of the third plan.
 In nature, it occurs in South-West Asia.
 The stem is raised or lying, light green to light purple in color.
-Opposite leaves are ovate-lanceolate-shape in the aquatic form, narrow-lanceolate shape in the underwater form.
+Opposite leaves are ovate-lanceolate-shaped in the aquatic form, narrow-lanceolate shape in the underwater form.
 Leaf length can be from 2 to 6.5 cm, width from 1 to 2.5 cm.
-Color of the leaves can be light to olive green on top, also reddish under water, pale green on the underside.
+Color of the leaves can be light to olive green on top, also reddish underwater, and pale green on the underside.
 The plant releases usually single flowers, pink to purple in color.
 Generally, Limnophila aromatica is considered as semi-difficult to grow.

 We plant Limnophila aromatica in a small group.
 Single cuttings should be placed in the ground with a pointed tweezers at a distance of 4-5 cm.

 Trim the plant by cutting off the upper parts at a height of about 5 cm (or depending on the arrangement needs).
 The cut tops can be re-planted in the substrate, obtaining an even more compact group of plants.
 After trimming, the plant sprouts producing new stems with leaves from the cut site.
 Due to its slow growth, it does not require too frequent trimming.